Peak Rut Guided Bow Hunts in Illinois

 Hunting the peak of the rut in Pike County, Illinois is at the top of most die-hard bowhunters wish-list!
-With a high deer density, good buck to doe ratio and sheer number of trophy whitetails in the county, you never know what size of buck could be following a hot doe!
-It’s not unusual for mature whitetails to be on the move at any and all times of the day in between estrous does.
-It’s truly a magical time of the year for a bowhunter to be in a stand.
-At the lodge, it’s a highly anticipated time of year for our whitetail guides and staff, the peak of the rut in Pike County can not be duplicated anywhere else!
+With a high deer density, good buck to doe ratio and sheer number of trophy whitetails throughout the region, you never know what size of buck could be following a doe!
+It’s not unusual for mature whitetails to be on the move at any and all times of the day in-between estrous does.
+It is truly a magical time of the year for a bowhunter to be in a stand.
+At the lodge, it’s a highly anticipated time of year for our whitetail guides and staff.
+The peak of the rut in Pike County cannot be duplicated anywhere else!

 Peak-Rut Hunting Strategy

 At the lodge, we recommend sitting all-day if you can during the rut as the more hours you log, the more likely you will have success!
-Our chefs will prepare you a to-go meal for lunch or you can come back to the lodge for a hot meal.
+Our chefs will prepare you a to-go meal for lunch or you can come back to the lodge for a hot meal at noon.

 We typically hunt the classic pinch points, funnels or doe bedding areas during this time.
-By Mid-November, the majority of leaves have fallen off the hardwoods and visibility really increases in the timber.
-With the rolling bluff country in Pike and Calhoun County that we hunt, whitetails can be visible from several hundred yards away and makes for an entertaining hunt.
-Bucks can be called in from a distance during this time-frame when they are in-between estrous does.
+By Mid-November, the majority of leaves have fallen off the hardwoods and visibility increase in the once dense timber.
+With the rolling bluff country in Pike and Calhoun counties that we hunt, whitetails can be visible from several hundred yards away and makes for an entertaining hunt.
+Bucks can be called in from a distance during this timeframe when they are in-between estrous does.
 Especially if it’s a “new” buck is in an unfamiliar area!

-We also use several trail cameras on every farm to help us keep track of deer movement and if and when new bucks are in the area.
+We use several trail cameras on each farm to help us keep track of deer movement and when new bucks are in the area.
 Even though we run trail cameras year-around, we typically harvest several bucks a year we have little to no history with during the peak of the rut.

 The weather in Mid-November is historically just right for bowhunters.
 Lows in the 30’s and highs in the 50’s make for a comfortable hunt.
-We do have the occasional snow in November but it typically doesn’t stick around long.
-Even if we do have a warm spell during the rut, it may suppress overall deer movement more towards the dawn and dusk hours but bucks will still be on the move.
+We do have the occasional snow in November, but it typically does not stick around long.
+Even if we do have a warm spell during the rut, it may suppress overall deer movement more towards the dawn and dusk hours, but bucks will still be on the move.